HMCS Donnacona: Operations

-Domestically, HMCS Donnacona contributes assets in the form of personnel and equipment to aid to the civil power operations.
+Domestically, Donnacona contributes assets in the form of personnel and equipment to aid to the civil power operations.
 In the past, these have included the 1990 Oka Crisis, the 1995 G7 summit in Halifax, Nova Scotia, the 1997 Red River flood, the 1998 Ice Storm, the 1998 crash of Swissair Flight 111, the 2010 Winter Olympics in Vancouver, British Columbia, and the 2011 floods on the Richelieu River in Quebec and throughout Manitoba.

-Throughout the Cold War, HMCS Donnacona provided hundreds of trained augmentees in support of naval and joint operations, as well as to the Korean War and the First Gulf War.
+Throughout the Cold War, Donnacona provided hundreds of trained augmentees in support of naval and joint operations, as well as to the Korean War and the First Gulf War.
 The unit also provided personnel to the Afghanistan war and subsequent training mission, and to numerous United Nations peacekeeping missions and NATO operations.

 During the Second World War, HMCS Donnacona served as the Royal Canadian Navy's principal recruiting and initial training depot in what was then Canada's largest city, ultimately enrolling, instructing and temporarily housing many thousands of sailors throughout the war.
 During the war's demobilization phase, these sailors were formally discharged at the unit.

 History

 In 1923, the first company of the Royal Canadian Volunteer Naval Reserve was formed in Montreal.
-The unit was originally housed at 465 Sherbrooke West, a converted private residence, until 1935, and then at a Bell Canada building at 1057 Mountain Street until 1939.
-In August 1939 the unit moved to 1046 Mountain Street - again another old Bell property, but a much more appropriate one with a pillared main entrance and space for an indoor drill deck.
+The unit was originally housed at 465 Sherbrooke Street West, a converted private residence, until 1935, and then at a Bell Canada building at 1057 Mountain Street until 1939.
+In August 1939 the unit moved to 1046 Mountain Street – again another old Bell property, but a much more appropriate one with a pillared main entrance and space for an indoor drill deck.